-Sr. Particulars Details Details Details i.
+Sr. No. Particulars Details Details Details i.
 Name Mr. Harshad Borawake (Equity Portion) Mr. Vrijesh Kasera (Equity Portion) Mr. Mahendra Jajoo (Debt Portion) ii.
-Age 44 Years 42 years 56 years iii.
+Age 44 years 43 years 57 years iii.
 Qualification MBA (Finance), B.E.
 (Polymers) MBA (Finance), CFA (ICFAI) ACA, ACS, CFA iv.
-Previous years' experience Mr. Borawake has professional experience of more than 19 years and his primary responsibility includes Investment Analysis & Research.
+Previous years' experience Mr. Borawake has professional experience of more than 21 years and his primary responsibility includes Investment Analysis & Research.
 Prior to this assignment, he was associated with Motilal Oswal Securities as Vice President (Research).
 He has also been associated with Capmetrics & Risk Solutions as Research Analyst - Equity.
-Following other Schemes of the Fund are comanaged by him: Mirae Asset Balanced Advantage Fund Mirae Asset Equity Savings Fund Mirae Asset Multi Asset Allocation Fund Mr. Kasera has professional experience of more than 17 years.
-His primary responsibility includes Investment Analysis & Research.
+Following other Schemes of the Fund are co-managed by him: Mirae Asset Balanced Advantage Fund Mirae Asset Equity Savings Fund Mirae Asset Multi Asset Allocation Fund Mr. Kasera has professional experience of more than 18 years and his primary responsibility includes Investment Analysis & Research.
 Prior to this assignment, he was associated with Axis Capital Ltd. as an Equity Research Analyst.
-He has also been associated with Edelweiss Broking Ltd. Mr. Kasera has completed his Post Graduation Diploma in Business Management from IILM and also he has done his Chartered Financial Analyst & Master of Science in Finance from ICFAI Mr. Mahendra Jajoo has over 31 years of experience in the field of financial services including 17 years of experience in Fixed Income funds management.
+He has also been associated with Edelweiss Broking Ltd. Following others Scheme of the Fund are or comanaged by him: Mirae Asset Healthcare Fund Mirae Asset Equity Savings Fund Mr. Mahendra Jajoo has over 31 years of experience in the field of financial services.
 He is overall responsible for supervising all Debt schemes of the Mirae Asset Mutual Fund.
-Prior to this assignment, Mr. Jajoo was Director with AUM Capital Markets Ltd. He has also been associated with organizations like Pramerica Asset Management Ltd., Tata Asset Management Ltd., ABN AMRO Asset Management Ltd and ICICI Group.
-Mr. Jajoo currently comanages/manages following other schemes of Mirae Asset Mutual Fund: • Mirae Asset Balanced Advantage Fund • Mirae Asset Equity Savings Fund • Mirae Asset Nifty SDL Jun 2028 Index Fund V. Tenure for which the fund manager has been managing the scheme 4 years and 8 months (since April 2020) 4 years and 8 months (since April 2020) 8 years and 3 months (since September, 2016)
+Prior to this assignment, Mr. Jajoo was Director with AUM Capital Markets Ltd. He has also been associated with organizations like Pramerica Asset Management Ltd., ABN AMRO Asset Management Ltd and ICICI Group.
+Mr. Jajoo currently comanages/manages following other schemes of Mirae Asset Mutual Fund: • Mirae Asset Balanced Advantage Fund • Mirae Asset Equity Savings Fund

+Mirae Asset Nifty SDL Jun 2028 Index Fund

+v.
+Tenure for 5 years and 02 months 5 years and 02 months 8 years and 09 months (since

+which the fund (since April 2020) (since April 2020) September, 2016)

+manager has

+been

+managing the

+scheme